Cleveland Museum of Natural History to Pioneer a New Model for Natural History Museums Through Expansion and Transformation

-Pioneering a new model for natural history museums, the Cleveland Museum of Natural History (CMNH) will break ground on June 24, 2021 on a $150-million expansion, complete reinstallation of its exhibitions, and development of new public spaces.
-The project marks a rare opportunity for a natural history museum to reinvent its entire complex to tell a unified story of life and the forces that shape the universe.
-The use of the Museum’s outstanding historical and living collections, the latest scientific research, and immersive technologies will enable visitors to see themselves as part of a continuum of life on Earth and part of the universe.
-Various areas of the Museum will remain open throughout the expansion and phased openings of the new and reimagined spaces will begin in 2022.
+Pioneering a new model for natural history museums, the Cleveland Museum of Natural History will break ground on June 24, 2021, on a $150 million expansion, complete reinstallation of its exhibits, and development of new public spaces.
+The project marks a rare opportunity for a natural history museum to reinvent its entire complex to tell a unified story of life and the forces that shape the planet.
+The use of the Museum’s outstanding historical and living collections, the latest scientific research, and immersive technologies will allow visitors to see themselves as part of a continuum of life on Earth and as part of the broader Universe.
+Various areas of the Museum will remain open throughout the expansion, and phased openings of the new and reimagined spaces will begin in 2022.

-The Cleveland Museum of Natural History—now celebrating its 100th anniversary—holds more than five million artifacts and specimens, and stewards more than 11,000 acres of nature preserves.
-It is one of the country’s leading research institutions across diverse fields, with premier collections ranging from the evidence of human origins to ancient ecosystems during catastrophic extinction events.
+The Cleveland Museum of Natural History—now celebrating its 100th anniversary—holds more than 5 million artifacts and specimens, and stewards more than 11,000 acres of nature preserves.
+It is one of the country’s leading research institutions across diverse fields, with premier collections ranging from the evidence of human origins to the evidence of ancient ecosystems during catastrophic extinctions.

 The physical and programmatic transformation of the Cleveland Museum of Natural History is underpinned by a vision to promote scientific literacy and empower individuals to be a voice for the planet in their communities.
-In tandem with the expansion, the Museum is adding new curatorial posts, including an assistant curator of environment and an assistant curator of planetary systems, that reflect CMNH’s approach of dismantling the structure of traditional, siloed scientific disciplines to more effectively link research to education, public programming, and the work of other researchers nationally and globally.
+In tandem with the expansion, the Museum is adding new curatorial posts, including an Assistant Curator of Environment and an Assistant Curator of Planetary Systems, that reflect the Museum's approach of dismantling the structure of traditional, siloed scientific disciplines to more effectively link research to education, public programming, and the work of other researchers nationally and globally.

-Sally Sears, Museum Trustee and Campaign Co-Chair, said “When I took my own children to the Museum, I saw the power of its collections and educational programming to spark wonder and discovery.
+Sally Sears, Museum Board member and Campaign Co-Chair, said, “When I took my own children to the Museum, I saw the power of its collections and educational programming to spark wonder and discovery.
 Our reimagined exhibits will put visitors at the center of the experience and make the Museum even more accessible, relevant, and fun.”

 THE EXPANSION

-The redesigned exhibits, developed by Gallagher & Associates in tandem with the Museum’s curatorial, collections, and educational teams, will take a new approach to natural history, avoiding traditional compartmentalization by time period, geography, and types of living things to form integrated storylines of planetary and biological processes and make these powerful forces tangible and relevant to contemporary life.
+The redesigned exhibits, developed by Gallagher & Associates in collaboration with the Museum’s curatorial, collections, and education teams, will take a new approach to natural history.
+These exhibits will avoid traditional compartmentalization by time period, geography, and types of living things to present integrated storylines of planetary and biological processes, making these powerful forces tangible and relevant to contemporary life.

-As the exhibits holistically integrate and interpret the collection, the architectural design by DLR Group weaves together the original museum building and six disparate expansions from the past century into a unified complex.
-Drawing on the history of glaciation on the Museum’s site and in the region, the design’s curving white forms of glass fiber reinforced concrete evoke the alluvial forms shaped from the glaciers that created Lake Erie and the Great Lakes, while revealing how the forces at play in the region have also shaped the planet and the universe and continue to affect life today.
-Massive new exterior glass walls wrap around the building’s façade to open sightlines between the exhibits and the surrounding landscape of Wade Oval, embodying the Museum’s mission of revealing the dynamic interdependencies between people and the world around them.
+As the exhibits holistically integrate and interpret the collections, the architectural design by DLR Group weaves together the original Museum building and six disparate expansions from the past century into a unified complex.
+Drawing on the history of glaciation at the Museum’s site and in the region, the design’s curving white forms of glass fiber reinforced concrete evoke the glaciers that carved the Great Lakes, while revealing how the forces at play in the region have also shaped the planet and continue to affect life today.
+Massive new exterior glass walls wrap around the building’s façade to open sightlines between the exhibits and the surrounding landscape of Wade Oval, embodying the Museum’s mission to reveal the dynamic connections between people and the world around them.

-A new 50,000-sq.-ft. addition constructed on what is currently a parking lot will be seamlessly interwoven with the existing structures to create a central welcome and orientation area and serve as a gateway into the Museum.
-This new Visitors Hall will feature signature specimens, from a reconstruction of “Lucy,” the 3.2-million-year-old human ancestor first discovered by a team led by CMNH scientists, to a geological sample collected from the moon, and specimens of modern-day animals illustrating evolutionary change, biological diversity, and human impact on the natural world and will be open to the public, free of charge.
-From this expansive visitor center, the exhibitions will be organized in two wings, one dedicated to planetary processes and the other to biological processes, respectively anchored by the Nathan and Fannye Shafran Planetarium & Ralph Mueller Observatory and the Ralph Perkins II Wildlife Center & Woods Garden – presented by KeyBank.
+A new 50,000-square-foot addition constructed on what is currently a parking lot will be seamlessly interwoven with the existing structures to create a central welcome area and gateway to the Museum.
+This new Visitor Hall will feature signature Museum specimens, from a reconstruction of “Lucy,” the 3.2-million-year-old human ancestor first discovered by a team led by Museum scientists, to a geological sample collected from the Moon, to specimens of modern-day animals illustrating evolutionary change, biological diversity, and human impact on the natural world.
+This space will be open to the public, free of charge.
+From this expansive visitor center, the exhibits will be organized in two wings, one dedicated to planetary processes and the other to biological processes.
+These wings will be anchored respectively by the Nathan and Fannye Shafran Planetarium & Ralph Mueller Observatory and the Ralph Perkins II Wildlife Center & Woods Garden—Presented by KeyBank.

-A new self-guided interactive space, The Ames Family Curiosity Center, made possible by the B. Charles and Jay G. Ames Foundation, will foster real-time connections between CMNH’s collections, visitors’ lived experiences, and science-related news from across the world.
-By engaging in activities from specimen identification to designing their own experiments, participants will use the fundamentals of the scientific process to answer questions about the world around us, and better understand how sciences can inform actions they can take in their lives and communities.
-In addition to exhibitions, the transformation will feature new labs for educational programming as well as expanded visitor amenities and event spaces.
+A new self-guided interactive space, the Ames Family Curiosity Center, made possible by the B. Charles and Jay G. Ames Foundation, will foster real-time connections between the Museum’s collections, visitors’ lived experiences, and science-related news from around the world.
+By engaging in activities from specimen identification to designing their own experiments, participants will use the fundamentals of the scientific process to answer questions about the world around us, and to better understand how science informs actions they can take in their lives and communities.
+In addition to exhibits, the transformation will feature new labs for educational programming as well as expanded visitor amenities and event spaces.

-CMNH’s transformation builds on the recently completed Gateway Projects, including the creation of a Current Science Area in the main lobby, where the Museum is testing new concepts and approaches to engage visitors with its collections and research; a reconfiguration of the Thelma and Kent H. Smith Environmental Courtyard, to reflect Northeastern Ohio’s native flora, geology, and watersheds; and an upgrade of its 450-seat Murch Auditorium.
+The Museum’s transformation builds on the recently completed Gateway Projects, including the creation of a Current Science area in the main lobby, where the Museum is testing new concepts and approaches to engage visitors with its collections and research; a reconfiguration of the Thelma and Kent H. Smith Environmental Courtyard, to reflect Northeast Ohio’s native flora, geology, and watersheds; and an upgrade of its 440-seat Murch Auditorium.

 About the Cleveland Museum of Natural History

-The Cleveland Museum of Natural History illuminates the natural world and inspires visitors to engage with the scientific forces that shape their lives.
-Since its founding in 1920, the Museum has activated the strength of its collections, which have grown to encompass more than five million artifacts and specimens, and pioneered scientific research to advance knowledge across diverse fields of study.
-In revealing the dynamic connections between people and the surrounding world, the Museum invites new perspectives and cultivates lifelong learning.
+The Cleveland Museum of Natural History illuminates the world around us and inspires visitors to engage with the natural forces that shape their lives.
+Since its founding in 1920, the Museum has pioneered scientific research to advance knowledge across diverse fields of study and used its outstanding collections, which encompass millions of artifacts and specimens, to deepen the public’s understanding of the dynamic connections between humans and nature.
 Through its Natural Areas Program, the Museum stewards more than 11,000 acres of protected ecosystems across northern Ohio.
-A community gathering place, educational center, and research institution, CMNH is a vital resource that serves the Cleveland community and the nation.
-For more information, visit cmnh.org.
+A community gathering place, educational center, and research institution, the Museum is a vital resource that serves Cleveland and the nation.
+For more information, visit CMNH.org.

 About DLR Group